visualfabriq/bqueryd/README.md

 Allow sharding of bcolz files and computations to be spread over different nodes on the network.
 Use the ZeroMQ Distributed Message library. http://zeromq.org/ for communication.

-Firct cut design consists of a QNode that distributes an incoming RPC call over n Worker nodes, using the Ventilator-Sink pattern.

 ## Getting started

     virtualenv .